xxcordeau/TIL/README.md

- Issue types from the sidebar navigation on the left.

 Choose which issue type’s workflow you would like to edit, then select Edit workflow of that issue type’s screen.

 Select the status you want to add an approval step to.